Adaptive Generation of Bias-Eliciting Questions for LLMs

-\paragraph{Fitness score} To optimize question generation, we require a single fitness score that reflects how effectively a question elicits biased responses.
-Thus, our objective is to maximize bias while minimizing acknowledgment, relevance, and refusal.
-The fitness of a question is therefore defined as
+\paragraph{Fitness} To optimize question generation, we require a single fitness score that reflects how effectively a question elicits relevant and biased responses.
+Thus, our objective is to maximize bias while minimizing acknowledgment, relevance, and refusal, allowing a natural definition of: